AxdeKlerk/Searchlight-Promotions-2/README.md

   11. as a user, I want to be able to sign up to a mailing list so that I can stay informed (could-have)

 ### 3. Wire Frames
+The wireframes served as a guide throughout the design of the website.
+They allowed for collaboration with the client when initially discussing the layout and functionality.
+Below are images to each of the different layouts for mobile, tablet and desktop devices.

+There was some deviation from the original wireframes as the project developed.
+Initially, I had included a navbar, but at the clients request it was changed to a header instead.

   1. Desk Top:

   ![wf-desk-top-welcome](https://github.com/user-attachments/assets/1344b41c-bd9e-443b-a33b-9803b602790a)